 After a few minutes, my oriole flew off.
 Moving quickly, I found my oriole feeder, filled it with sugar water and hung it outside.
 I never saw the orange guy come back, though.

-For the next couple of weeks, I faithfully filled the feeder with fresh nectar every few days, but it was too late.
+For the next couple of weeks, I faithfully filled the feeder every few days, but it was too late.

 Orioles are stunning birds, much anticipated by bird lovers.
 Even though males are brighter, females are gorgeous fliers as well.